shaoshuai6666/NILM-TTRNet/README.md

 }
 ```

-Today, I found that an article used the same parameter settings as my article in the evaluation section, but did not quote my article.
+:disappointed_relieved:Today, I found that an article used the same parameter settings as my article in the evaluation section, but did not quote my article.
 I was too sad.
 X. Cheng, M. Zhao, J. Zhang, J. Wang, X. Pan and X. Liu, "TransNILM: A Transformer-based Deep Learning Model for Non-intrusive Load Monitoring," 2022 International Conference on High Performance Big Data and Intelligent Systems (HDIS), Tianjin, China, 2022, pp. 13-20, doi: 10.1109/HDIS56859.2022.9991439.